 Although some in the cell-phone industry think the potential problem is overstated, most experts agree that cell-phone viruses are on the brink of their destructive power.
 Installing a "security patch" that ends up turning your phone into a useless piece of plastic is definitely something to be concerned about, but it could still get worse.
 Future possibilities include viruses that bug phones -- so someone can see every number you call and listen to your conversations -- and viruses that steal financial information, which would be a serious issue if smartphones end up being used as payment devices (see Bankrate.com: Paying by cell phone on the way).
 Ultimately, more connectivity means more exposure to viruses and faster spreading of infection.
 As smartphones become more common and more complex, so will the viruses that target them.

-For more information on cell-phone viruses and related topics, check out the links on the next page.
+For more information on cell-phone viruses and related topics, check out the links below.